jacuzzi-technologies/js-practice/README.md

+## Purpose

+The purpose of the repo is to ramp up on JavaScript fundamentals while using tools and practices that will be expected on the job.

+1. All code is formatted, linted and staticly typed.
+2. Pre-commit hooks will enforce an opinionated code style.
+This repo uses [AirBnB](https://github.com/airbnb/javascript)
+3. All code changes must be self-contained.
+No commit should contain breaking changes.

 ## Pre-requisites

 Some basic knowledge of Git is required.
 A good introduction to understand git branching can be found [learngitbranching](https://learngitbranching.js.org)